arnonmoscona/workspaces-plugin/plugin/README.txt

 TO DO
 -----

+* Make Include/Exclude icons clearer.
+* Don't allow workspaces with duplicate names.
+Perhaps prompt to replace the existing one.
-* Handle moved/deleted files which belong to one or more workspaces
+* Handle moved/deleted/renamed files which belong to one or more workspaces.
-* Consider implementing an action which is similar to "Close All Workspaces Except" but would also close all non-workspaced files too (basically a shortcut for doing "Close All Workspaces Except" followed by "Close All Non-Workspace Files").
+* Consider implementing an action which is similar to "Close All Workspaces Except" but would also close all non-workspaced files (basically a shortcut for doing "Close All Workspaces Except" followed by "Close All Non-Workspace Files").
 I'm not sure what to call this, though.
   Possibly "Close All Except", but that might be confusing.
 Suggestions are welcome!  :D
 * Provide docs on pinning (especially the subtle problems that arise when pinning/unpinning upon